America’s future rests with independent and swing voters

 Recognizing that independents detest negative campaign ads, today’s negative partisanship ads by the GOP and Democrats may drive independents to be even more serious about voting than heretofore.
 And, we know a lot of card-carrying Democrats and Republicans aren’t too pleased with their party, former politician’s bold-face lies and antics and currently elected politician’s actions, let alone their non-actions.

-Finally, according to a recent Aug.
-12-16 NBC News poll, 21% of registered voters rank “threats to democracy” as the most important issue.

-It bears repeating Bitecofer’s prediction that the outcome of the Nov.
-8, 2022 election will give us an advance warning as to whether America will remain as a democracy or fall to fascism in 2024.
+It would be wise for every registered voter to take the Nov.
+8, 2022 election seriously as it may – just may — give us an advance warning as to whether America will remain as a democracy or fall to fascism in 2024.

 What type of citizen will you be on Tue., Nov.
 8: a sit-at-home-non-participating voter, a party lemming, swing voter or independent voter?
 Your heirs and our country’s future are dependent upon your precious vote, whether you view voting as a fundamental right or a privilege with responsibilities.